 - 1 ½ teaspoons apple cider vinegar

-- 5 tablespoons cold white grape juice
+- 5 tablespoons cold white grape juice or water

 - 1 tablespoon olive oil

 - 3 cups cherry tomatoes or grape tomatoes